Joe Montana Rookie Card Info

-Coral Lee, a retired school teacher from California, gained notoriety as a post card publisher.
+Coral Lee, a retired school teacher from California, gained notoriety as a postcard publisher.
 The series of 28 postcards was released between 1979 and 1983.
 Some collectors wonder if this is a rookie, but Montana’s first game against the Redskins was October 4, 1981.
 It’s safe to assume this postcard was released no earlier than 1982 and is not a rookie.

 1982 Topps Joe Montana #488

 The 1982 Topps Joe Montana (#488) card is the second major-issue Joe Montana card.
 This card says “NFC All Pro” on the top denoting Montana being named the NFC’s best quarterback for the 1981 season.
-The photo shows Joe Montana the phone, presumably with his quarterback coach Sam Wyche.
+The photo shows Joe Montana the phone, presumably with his quarterback coach, Sam Wyche.

 1981 Topps NFL Passing Leaders #257

 The 1982 Topps set includes a 1981 NFL Passing Leaders card that has Ken Anderson and Joe Montana.
-This card says 1981 on the front because it honoring the league leaders from the previous season, but it’s a card from the 1982 Topps set.
+This card says 1981 on the front because it is honoring the league leaders from the previous season, but it’s a card from the 1982 Topps set.

 1982 Fleer Team Action San Francisco 49ers #49

-In 1982 Fleer issued an 88-card set that featured teams and highlight instead of individuals.
-The set contained two 49ers cards one of which features Joe Montana.
+In 1982 Fleer issued an 88-card set that featured teams and highlights instead of individuals.
+The set contained two 49ers cards, one of which features Joe Montana.
 This isn’t a rookie, but it is a unique early card with Joe Montana that can be found at a low price compared to his Topps cards.
 There is also a Pro Bowl card in this set (#73) that has Joe Montana.